10 important insurance policies for starters

 Business liability insurance

 You have opened a beautiful shop, but a customer trips over your rug.
-Or you are an adviser and during your presentation, a cup of tea falls on a laptop that is not yours.
-You want to be insured for these types of damages.
-Business liability insurance covers the damage you cause to others.
-Your company's liability is not covered by your private liability insurance.
+Or you are an adviser and during your presentation, you knock over a cup of tea onto a laptop that is not yours.
+With business liability insurance you are covered for the damage you cause to others while you are working.
+This includes damage to other people’s property as well as if you cause an injury to someone else.

 Professional indemnity insurance